Finis Jennings Dake: Conviction for "debauchery and other immoral practices"

 In 1937, during Dake's ministry in Zion, he was convicted of violating the Mann Act by willfully transporting 16-year-old Emma Barelli across the Wisconsin state line "for the purpose of debauchery and other immoral practices."
 The May 27, 1936, issue of the Chicago Daily Tribune reported that Dake registered at hotels in Waukegan, Bloomington, and East St. Louis with the girl under the name "Christian Anderson and wife".
-With the possibility of a jury trial and subject to penalties of up to 10-year's imprisonment and a fine of 10,000, Dake pleaded guilty, and served six months in the House of Corrections in Milwaukee, Wisconsin.
-Though he maintained his innocence of intent, his ordination with the Assemblies of God was revoked and he later joined the Church of God Cleveland, Tennessee.
+With the possibility of a jury trial and subject to penalties of up to 10-year's imprisonment and a fine of $10,000, Dake pleaded guilty, and served six months in the House of Corrections in Milwaukee, Wisconsin.
+Though he maintained his innocence of intent, his ordination with the Assemblies of God was revoked and he later joined the Church of God, Cleveland, Tennessee.
 He eventually became independent of any denomination; it is not known why he later ended his relationship with the Church of God.

 Writings

 The Dake Annotated Reference Bible (1963) was the first widely published study Bible produced by someone from within Pentecostalism.
 His annotated Authorized King James Version of the Bible took seven years to complete.
-The 35,000 notes in the Dake Bible are considered by Christian theologians to be personal, rather than Biblically-based, commentary.
+The 35,000 notes in the Dake Bible are considered by mainline Christian theologians to be personal, rather than Biblically based, commentary.
 Along with Dake's annotated Bible, his other writings have caused controversy amongst theologians.
 His works include God's Plan for Man, Revelation Expounded, and Bible Truths Unmasked.

+Dake's notes influenced numerous Charismatic and Word of Faith leaders such as Kenneth Copeland, Kenneth Hagin, and Benny Hinn.